zuozhenggh/learning-library/data-management-library/autonomous-database/shared/adb-graph/work-with-csv-files/introduction/introduction.md

 ### Prerequisites
 * Oracle Cloud Account
 * Provisioned ADB-Shared instance
 * A database user with the correct roles and privileges for working with **Graph Studio**.
-That is, successful completion of Lab 1 of the [Getting Started with Autonomous Graph Database workshop](https://oracle.github.io/learning-library/data-management-library/autonomous-database/shared/adb-graph/workshops/freetier/index.html?lab=lab-1-create-graph-user)
+That is, successful completion of Lab 1 of the [Getting Started with Graph Studio  workshop](https://oracle.github.io/learning-library/data-management-library/autonomous-database/shared/adb-graph/workshops/freetier/index.html?lab=lab-1-create-graph-user)

 ## Acknowledgements